deric/es-dedupe/README.md

 A tool for removing duplicated documents that are grouped by some unique field (e.g. `--field Uuid`).
 Removal process consists of two phases:

  1. Aggregate query find documents that have same `field` value and at least 2 occurences.
 One copy of such document is left in ES all other are deleted via Bulk API (almost all, usually - there's always some catch).
 We wait for index update after each `DELETE` operatation.
 Processed documents are logged into `/tmp/es_dedupe.log`.
  2. Unfortunately aggregate queries are not necessarily exact.
 Based on `/tmp/es_dedupe.log` logfile we query for each `field` value and DELETE document copies on other shards.
 Depending on number of nodes and shards in cluster there might be still document that aggregate query didn't return.
-In order to disable 2nd step use `--no-chck` flag.
+In order to disable 2nd step use `--no-check` flag.

 ## Docker

 Running from Docker:
 ```
-docker run deric/es-dedupe -H localhost -P 9200 -i exact-index-name -f Uuid
+docker run -it -e ES=locahost -e INDEX=my-index -e FIELD=id deric/es-dedupe
 ```
+You can either override Docker commad or use ENV variable to pass arguments.

 ## Usage
 ```